andythecoderman/NodeJS-Simple-Webserver/README.md

 ## Todo

-* Update to NodeJS 0.4.0
+* Update to NodeJS 0.4.0 - Done, works with 0.5.0-pre as of (February 28th 2011)
 * Implement optional directory listing
+* Add a config file

 [1]: http://nodejs.org/ "Node.JS"